DevMjee/hanafuda-koi-koi/README.md

-# hanafuda-koi-koi.
+# Hanafuda-koi-koi.
-### A simulation of the Koi Koi card game in Python, using multiple files to enact separation of concerns.
+### A simulation of the Koi Koi card game in Python.

 ## What is Hanafuda?
-Hanafuda are Japanese playing cards which literally translate to 'Flower Cards' in English.
-The deck is made of 48 cards, split into 12 suits with 4 members each.
+Hanafuda (Flower Cards) are Japanese playing cards which are smaller and thicker than playing cards from a standard 52 card deck.
+The Hanafuda deck is made of 48 cards, split into 12 suits with 4 members each.
 Each suit represents a month of the year.
-The cards typically depict different varieties of botany which showcase the seasonal flora of Japan over a year.
+The cards traditionally depict 12 varieties of plants which grow within the seasons of their respective months, highlighting notable flora which regions of Japan may observe in a typical year.

-This project simulates a hanafuda deck by defining cards using Class and inheritance to define each card as a unique object.
-The aim of this project is to provide a flexible deck which can be used as a base to apply towards playing Koi Koi.
-It is the hope that this project can be easily adapted to simulate other games using the hanafuda deck, such as the Korean game Go-Stop and the Hawaiian game Sakura.
+This project simulates a Hanafuda deck by defining cards using Classes and inheritance to define each card as a unique object.
+The aim of this project is to provide a deck which can be used for playing Koi Koi.
+It is the hope that this deck and entire project can be easily adapted towards simulating other games using the Hanafuda deck, such as the Korean game Go-Stop and the Hawaiian game Sakura.

 ## Koi Koi
 This project supplies a Koi Koi simulator which applies the following rules: